lachy-berry/ev-net-impact/README.md

 Answering this question will require understanding how each country generates electricity, how much power electric vehicles need to run, and how much fuel conventional vehicles guzzle.

 ## Repository structure
 `data` stores all datasets used in this project.
-The `source` subfolder contains all data downloaded, replicated and scraped from online sources without alteration. `interm` contains intermediate tables generated through cleaning and engineering processes. `final` contains the complete and final tables created in MySQL from source and intermediate data for querying later on.
+The `source` subfolder contains all data downloaded, replicated and scraped from online sources without alteration. `tables` contains SQL tables created as part of the data schema for this project from cleansed source data. `views` contains the views (virtual tables) generated from schema tables to simplify querying later on.

 `sql_queries` contains the results corresponding to the MySQL queries used for this project.
 Results are uploaded to Tableau Online and used to create visualisations in the final dashboard.